DirectiveAthena/Documentation/README.md

 ---

 # Directive Athena - Full project documentation
-Welcome to the full documentation of everything involving the Directive Athena project.
+This is the full documentation of everything involving the Directive Athena project.
+Currently it holds the following sections:

+- **Daily Notes** : I try to write daily notes on my day to take care of myself and track how I'm doing and feeling
+- **Documentation** : Holds all documentation files for the various programming projects I'm doing.
+- **Info** : A more "general" section for random information that isn't tied to anything specific
+- **ToDo** : Holds all to-do lists I have setup for myself.
+The base to-do files are written using the obsidian [kanban](obsidian://show-plugin?id=obsidian-kanban) plugin.
+They will work like normal markdown files in your local copy or the obsidian publish website without this plugin.

+---

-The project is made by [Andreas Sas](https://andreassas.com)
+The project is made by Andreas Sas and is in continuous development.

-The full documentation can also be downloaded from it's [GitHub Repo](https://github.com/DirectiveAthena/Documentation) for offline access.